xrdocs/design/_blogs/2022-12-01-cst-routed-optical-2_0.md

 Q_Margin[dB]                   :      2.20      2.20      2.20          0.00        NO        0.00        NO
 ```

-# Cisco IOS-XR Model-Driven Telemetry for ZR/ZR+ Monitoring
+# Cisco IOS-XR Model-Driven Telemetry for Routed Optical Networking Monitoring

-All operational data on IOS-XR routers can be monitored using streaming telemetry
+All operational data on IOS-XR routers and optical line systems can be monitored using streaming telemetry
 based on YANG models.
 Routed Optical Networking is no different, so a wealth of
 information can be streamed from the routers in intervals as low as 5s.

+## ZR/ZR+ DCO Telemetry

 The following represents a list of validated sensor paths useful for monitoring
 the DCO optics in IOS-XR and the data fields available within these